 Usually accessible via motorized rafts departing regularly from New Orleans Square, Tom Sawyer Island first opened in June 1956, almost a full year after Disneyland’s original opening date.
-The island features labyrinthine caves, forts, and pathways for explorers of all ages, and was extensively re-themed in 2007 to “Pirate’s Lair” as a tie-in with the “Pirates of the Caribbean” film franchise.
+The island featured labyrinthine caves, forts, and pathways for explorers of all ages and was extensively rethemed in 2007 to “Pirate’s Lair” as a tie-in with the “Pirates of the Caribbean” film franchise.

 Mark Twain Riverboat / Sailing Ship Columbia

-The two large boats that travel the same path along the Rivers of America, the Mark Twain and the Columbia have both been operating in Disneyland since the 1950s, with the former having debuted on the park’s opening day.
-It has been rumored (and apparently confirmed on Disneyland’s official Twitter feed) that the Rivers of America will have an abbreviated, altered course once it finally reopens sometime after 2016.
+The two large boats that travel the same path along the Rivers of America, the Mark Twain, and the Columbia, have been operating in Disneyland since the 1950s.
+The former has debuted on the Park’s opening day.
+However, it has been rumored (and apparently confirmed on Disneyland’s official Twitter feed) that the Rivers of America will have an abbreviated, altered course once it finally reopens sometime after 2016.

 Davy Crockett Explorer Canoes

-Another attraction that has survived since the very early days of the park, the Davy Crockett Canoes also traverse the Rivers of America, but do not run on a track and are propelled by guests themselves.
+Another attraction that has survived since the early days of the Park, the Davy Crockett Canoes, also traverse the Rivers of America but does not run on a track and is propelled by Guests.

-One of the most popular shows in all of Disneyland Resort, Fantasmic debuted in May of 1992 and makes use of both the Mark Twain Riverboat and the Sailing Ship Columbia, in addition to an enormous 45-foot animatronic dragon Maleficent.
-The show takes place on the southern side of Tom Sawyer Island and guests gather to watch alongside the opposite bank of the Rivers of America.
+One of the most popular shows in all of Disneyland Resort, Fantasmic debuted in May of 1992 and made use of both the Mark Twain Riverboat and the Sailing Ship Columbia and an enormous 45-foot animatronic dragon Maleficent.
+The show takes place on the southern side of Tom Sawyer Island, and Guests gather to watch alongside the opposite bank of the Rivers of America.
 The absence of Fantasmic may be one of the most noticeable changes during this transitional period, as it will free up the usually-congested nighttime traffic in New Orleans Square.

-There are many conflicting opinions as to the major changes coming to Disneyland in the very near future.
-Some will be very sad to see Big Thunder Ranch go away, others are thrilled in anticipation of the eventual opening of a huge, immersive land dedicated exclusively to Star Wars.
-Whatever your thoughts may be, keep in mind that Disneyland has been evolving since its opening day, and that there’s always plenty more to see and do in the parks as we wait for new experiences to open or for some of our favorites to come back.
+There are many conflicting opinions as to the major changes coming to Disneyland very shortly.
+Some will be very sad to see Big Thunder Ranch go away; others are thrilled in anticipation of the eventual opening of a huge, immersive land dedicated exclusively to Star Wars.
+Whatever your thoughts may be, keep in mind that Disneyland has been evolving since its opening day and that there’s always plenty more to see and do in the parks as we wait for new experiences to open or for some of our favorites to come back.